-A couple of years ago I wrote a post here titled You Can’t Please Everyone So Start With Pleasing Yourself.
 On my business blog I wrote a post titled Haters Gonna Hate… Do It Anyway.
-In both posts I talked about the need to be able to push aside your doubts about yourself and the potential derision of others and do what you think is right.
-In the second article I mentioned J.K.
-Rowling, the first author to become a billionaire only on book sales and how, even with the major success she’s had, there are detractors (not including her latest verbal messes), people who’ve never written anything, saying they didn’t think she was that great a writer; pfft!
+I talked about the need to be able to push aside your doubts about yourself and the potential derision of others and do what you think is right.
+I also mentioned J.K.
+Rowling, the first author to become a billionaire on only book sales and how, even with the major success she’s had, there are detractors (not including her latest verbal messes), people who’ve never written anything, saying they didn’t think she was that great a writer; pfft!

 You know what?
 Blogging is harder than some people think it is.
 Being on social media is harder than some people think it is.
 You know what else?
 Life is harder than some people think it is.
 We can decide to act out of fear, or we can decide to act out of courage and go for our dreams and goals.
 It all depends on what you want out of life.
 Fear is easy; courage is hard.

-Take it from me, a self employed guy for almost 21 years.
+Take it from me, a self employed guy for almost 21 years (in a few days).
 It’s not easy; I’m not going to lie and say it is.
 But it’s been quite the trip, and I’ve done things I never would have if I had stayed the course most people do; not trying to create anything, not writing my blogs or articles, or anything else I’ve done.
 Some things work; some don’t.
 What I don’t do is wait for everyone else’s approval; it’s never coming.

 So… what are you going to do today?